uktrade/data-hub-frontend/docs/Architecture/Decisions/0002-continue-using-npm-over-yarn.md

 After investigations with the legacy yarn versions and the new Berry yarn version, the change seemed to be risky to implement, especially with the impact of all the changes that have been made with Berry.

-The changes include using its own core mechanism over npm inorder to initialise itself and the project being built.
+The changes include using its own core mechanism over NPM in order to initialise itself and the project being built.
 There are two branches as a POC,`feature/add-yarn@1.22.19` and `yarn@berry` that tested the concepts, and if these branches are deleted in the future, search Jira for more information by yarn or the yarn branches mentioned.
 I am adamant we can get this to work but the effort outweighs the benfit.

 ## Consequences